flowagentnu/1rel-documentation/docs/modules/trash.md

 # Item Trash

-Item Trash is a feature that allows you to recover items that have been deleted.
-When an item is deleted, it is not permanently removed from the system.
-Instead, it is moved to the trash, where it can be restored if needed.
-After a certain period, items in the trash may be permanently deleted based on the the deletion policy.
+Item Trash lets you recover deleted items before they are permanently removed, providing a safety net for accidental deletions.

-## How to Use Item Trash
+## When to Use
-To use the item trash feature, follow these steps:
+Use Item Trash when you want to restore deleted items or review what has been removed from a module.

+## How It Works
-1. **Delete an Item**: When you delete an item, it is moved to the trash instead of being permanently deleted.
+- Deleted items are moved to the trash instead of being permanently deleted.
+- Access the trash from the item list or detail view.
+- Restore items from the trash or let them be permanently deleted after a set period (default: 30 days).

+## Usage Example
+1. Delete an item from a module.
-2. **Access the Trash**: You can access the trash from the item list view or the item detail view.
-Look for a "Trash" or "Deleted Items" option in the menu.
+2. Go to the trash view ("Trash" or "Deleted Items" in the menu).
-3. **Restore an Item**: In the trash view, you can see all deleted items.
-Select the item you want to restore and click the "Restore" button.
-The item will be moved back to its original location.
+3. Select the item and click "Restore" to recover it.

 ## Deletion Policy
-The deletion policy determines how long deleted items are kept in the trash before they are permanently deleted.
-The default policy is to keep items in the trash for 30 days.
-After this period, items will be permanently deleted and cannot be restored.
+- Items remain in trash for 30 days by default.
+- After this period, items are permanently deleted and cannot be restored.